soumya997/soumya997.github.io/aboutme.md

 > **Work Experiences**

 - Im currently working as a *Research Associate at IIIT Delhi* on the Autonomous Vehicle project *ALIVE(Autonomous Last mIle VEhicle)* under _Dr.
 Saket Anand and Dr. Sanjit K. Kaul_.
 Checkout our work at [Autonomous Last mIle VEhicle (ALIVE)](https://sites.google.com/iiitd.ac.in/iiitd-alive/home).
-Within the project, I contribute to the perception team, assuming key responsibilities in the development of **ADAS features**, **testing**, **map building**.
+Within the project, I contribute to the perception team, assuming key responsibilities in the development of **ADAS features**, **testing**, **HD map building**.
 For more about my work please check my resume below.

 - During my *internship at IIT, KGP*, I worked on PolSAR satelite data for landscape segmentation.
 I also managed to publish a paper on unsupervised segmentation at [ICORT](https://www.drdo.gov.in/icort-21), 2021, IEEE.